 To qualify, you must be enrolled at least half time.
 You can apply for the grant by contacting your school’s financial aid office.

 2. College Affordability Grant

 The College Affordability Grant is for students who have financial need but are ineligible for other state grants and scholarships.
 Eligible students can receive up to $1,500 per semester to attend school at a public New Mexico university, college or tribal college.

 You must be enrolled at least half time and complete the Free Application for Federal Student Aid (FAFSA) to qualify.
 To apply for the grant, contact your school’s financial aid office.

 Like grants, scholarships usually do not have to be repaid.
 You can apply for and receive several scholarships and combine the awards to pay for college.

-The state offers eight scholarships:
+The state offers the following scholarships: